nubank/workspaces/README.md

         (element "button" {:onClick #(swap! counter inc)} "+")))))
 ```

+*Important:* The `react-card` is actually a macro, the reason is that we wrap your render
+call into a function that will only be called when that card is initialized.
+This prevents
+the render calls to happen when cards are just loading.

 ### Fulcro cards

 Workspaces is built with [Fulcro](http://fulcro.fulcrologic.com/) and has some extra support for it.
 Using the `fulcro-card`